pseale/hot-takes-blog/content/posts/standard-disclaimer.md

 You're here to:

+- learn something
 - be entertained
 - be enraged
-- be entertainraged and to achieve edutainment
+- taste a Neopolitan ice-cream flavor-esque sample of all three.
+Let's call this edutainragement.

-I don't take myself, my hot takes, or this blog too seriously.
+I don't take myself, these hot takes, or this blog too seriously.
 Enjoy!

 ### Spicy Peppers Rating System